 Circuit training is likely to get your heart racing and burn a sh**tload of calories due to the high number of exercises performed consecutively and short rest time.
 You can burn up to 500 calories in 45 minutes if you create a circuit with hard enough exercises and short rest periods.
-Now the reason may also be that because you only have, say 30 seconds per exercise, during this time you are most likely to push as many reps out of that time as possibly thus expending high levels of energy.
-It is recommended that a Myzone Belt or any other heart rate monitor is worn during this training as you can then monitor your heart rate and push yourself that bit harder.
+It is because you only have 30 or 45 seconds per exercise that you are most likely to push as many reps out of that time as possibly, therefore expending high levels of energy.
+It is recommended that a Myzone Belt or any other heart rate monitor is worn during this training to monitor your heart rate and push yourself that bit harder.
 You are likely to hit ranges of between 70, 80 and 90% of your Max HR.

 4. Circuit Training – Anywhere, anytime, little or no equipment

 It doesn’t matter where in the world you are.
 You could be in a garden, forest or beach.
 Or even a businessman or woman being put up in a hotel for the day with limited time and no gym, all you need is a small room or space with which to work with.
 No equipment is needed and all it takes is 20 minutes.